 Volcanoes Safaris is supporting Imbabazi Orphanage as it celebrates what would have been Roz Carr's 100th birthday on the 28th August 2012.

 To celebrate, the Imbabazi Foundation is holding a benefit event which will include a raffle for some fantastic prizes, including a two-night stay at Volcanoes Safaris' Kyambura Gorge Lodge.
 Tickets for the raffle can be purchased at designated ticket locations in advance or on the night.
 The cost is 500Frw each or for 5,000 Frw you can have a total of 11 tickets.

-The price of the evening is 15,000Frw, which includes all food and the first drink.
-Tickets can be bought from either Zen or the Volcanoes Safaris Rwandan office in Kigali.
-The benefit itself will be held at the Heaven Restaurant in Kigali.
+The price of the benefit evening is 15,000Frw, which includes all food and your first drink.
+Tickets can be bought from either Zen or the Volcanoes Safaris Rwanda office in Kigali.
+The benefit itself will be held at Heaven Restaurant in Kigali.

 "Rwanda is my home.
-It’s beauty is my inspiration.
-It’s struggles have been my struggles.
-It’s grief has been my deepest sorrow.
-It’s people are my strength and it’s children are my greatest joy." - Roz Carr.
+Its beauty is my inspiration.
+Its struggles have been my struggles.
+Its grief has been my deepest sorrow.
+Its people are my strength and its children are my greatest joy." - Roz Carr.

 Tracking chimpanzees in their natural habitat, as they swing from the branches in the canopy high above the forest floor is nothing short of exhilarating.
 The chimps effortlessly cross and scamper through the trees above the gorge, and visitors on the other hand must cross the river using natural bridges in order to keep up with the chimps.
 So although the walk usually lasts only 2–3 hours, descending the steep gorge and crossing the log bridges over the river requires some agility and fitness.